SAP-samples/easy-extension-samples/README.md

 ## How to Obtain Support
 Easy Extension Samples is provided "as-is" with no official lines of support.

-To get help from the Easy Extension Samples community, create an issue in this repository.
+To get help from the Easy Extension Framework community, create an issue in this repository.

 ## Contributing
 If you wish to contribute code, offer fixes or improvements, please send a pull request.
 Due to legal reasons, contributors will be asked to accept a DCO when they create the first pull request to this project.
 This happens in an automated fashion during the submission process.
 SAP uses [the standard DCO text of the Linux Foundation](https://developercertificate.org/).